-The Federal Water Pollution Control Act of 1972 (the Clean Water Act).
+• The Federal Water Pollution Control Act of 1972 (the Clean Water Act).
 This act regulates the discharge of pollutants from a variety of sources, including solid waste disposal sites, into streams, rivers and other waters of the United States.
 Runoff from our landfills and transfer stations that is discharged into surface waters through discrete conveyances must be covered by discharge permits that generally require us to conduct sampling and monitoring, and, under certain circumstances, to reduce the quantity of pollutants in those discharges.
 Storm water discharge regulations under the Clean Water Act require a permit for certain construction activities and for runoff from industrial operations and facilities, which may affect our operations.
 If a landfill or transfer station discharges wastewater through a sewage system to a publicly owned treatment works, the facility must comply with discharge limits imposed by that treatment works.
 In addition, states may adopt groundwater protection programs under the Clean Water Act or the Safe Drinking Water Act that could affect the manner in which our landfills monitor and control their waste management activities.
 Furthermore, if development at any of our facilities alters or affects wetlands, we may be required to secure permits before such development starts.
 In these situations, permitting agencies may require mitigation of wetland impacts.

 The Clean Air Act.
 The Clean Air Act imposes limitations on emissions from various sources, including landfills.
 In March 1996, the EPA promulgated regulations that require large municipal solid waste landfills to install landfill gas monitoring systems along with landfill gas control systems unless emissions are below established thresholds.
 These regulations apply to landfills that commenced construction, reconstruction or modification on or after May 30, 1991, and, principally, to landfills that can accommodate 2.5 million cubic meters or more of municipal solid waste.
 The regulations apply whether the landfills are active or closed.
 The date by which each affected landfill must have a gas collection and control system installed and made operational varies depending on calculated emission rates at the landfill.
-On July 14, 2016, the EPA issued final amendments to its regulations that require large landfills that commenced construction, reconstruction or or after July 17, 2014 to capture additional landfill gas to reduce emissions of methane and certain non-methane gases, which are recognized as greenhouse gases.
-In a separate rule finalized that same day, the EPA issued updates to its 1996 Emission Guidelines to reduce emissions.
+On July 14, 2016, the EPA issued final amendments to its regulations that require large landfills that commenced construction, reconstruction, or modification on or after July 17, 2014 to capture additional landfill gas to reduce emissions of methane and certain non-methane gases, which are recognized as greenhouse gases.
+In a separate rule finalized that same day, the EPA issued updates to its 1996 Emission Guidelines to reduce emissions of landfill gas from existing active landfills.
+Both actions were part of the Obama Administration's Climate Action Plan - Strategy to Reduce Methane Emissions.
 These and other efforts to curtail the emission of greenhouse gases and to ameliorate the effect of climate change may require our landfills to deploy more stringent emission controls and monitoring systems, with resulting capital or operating costs.
-Many state regulatory agencies also currently require monitoring systems for the collection and control for etrain landfill gas.
+Many state regulatory agencies also currently require monitoring systems for the collection and control of certain landfill gas.
 Certain of these state agencies are also implementing greenhouse gas control regulations that would also apply to landfill gas emissions.
 See Item 1A, Risk Factors - "Regulation of greenhouse gas emissions could impose costs on our operations, the magnitude of which we cannot yet estimate," in this Form 10-K.